• Willie Doherty, Artist

 Dr Nicholas Startin is responsible for the research, teaching and strategic planning of the Department of Politics, Languages & International Studies (PoLIS).
 Startin joined the Department of Politics, Languages & International Studies (PoLIS) in 2012.
 He became Deputy Head of Department in 2015 and Head of Department in 2016.
 In 2011 he co-founded the Academic Association of Contemporary European Studies (UACES) Collaborative Research Network (CRN) on Euroscepticism.
 In recent years he has been invited to speak at various major international conferences by networks such as The European People’s Party (EPP), Networking European Citizenship Education, The German Council on Foreign Relations (DGAP), The French Institute of International Relations and the German Civic Education Trust.
 Since September 2018, Startin has been chair of the Academic Association of Contemporary European Studies.

-Dr Sophie Whiting is a lecturer in Politics, Languages & International Studies.
+Dr Sophie Whiting is a Senior Lecturer in Politics, Languages & International Studies.
 Whiting’s research interests include UK devolution and political parties – with a particular focus on Northern Ireland.
 Sophie is also interested in the role of women and gender within post-conflict politics.
 Previous research includes several political party membership surveys (including the DUP and UUP in Northern Ireland), the influence of political violence and ‘spoiler’ groups within peace processes and the representation of women within formal institutions following conflict.

 James Clegg is Assistant Curator at Talbot Rice Gallery, Edinburgh and author of the Borderlines guide.
 Exhibitions he has curated include: John Akomfrah’s Vertigo Sea, Stephen Sutcliffe’s Sex Symbols in Sandwich Signs and Rob Kennedy’s acts of dis play.
 James is currently co-curating an AHRC funded group exhibition called The Extended Mind that builds on a three year research project about the History of Distributed Cognition and opens at Talbot Rice Gallery on 1 November 2019.
 As a writer he has written for Art Review and Art Monthly, and created speculative fictions for various exhibitions and artist publications.